0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

 #Run a deposit or withdrawal oracle

 The transfer of cryptocurrencies to and from PBC is facilitated by deposit and withdrawal oracles consisting each of three nodes.
-Below you can see how you make your node eligible for serving in a deposit or withdrawal oracle.
+Below you can see how you make your node eligible for serving in a deposit or withdrawal oracle, and how to de register if you want to stop providing the service.

 !!!
 Warning " You must complete these requirements before you can continue"
     - [Run baker node](run-a-baker-node.md)